-Ways to prevent mitigate zoonotic spillover
+Ways to prevent and mitigate zoonotic spillover

-- Reduce persistence and amplification of a pathogen once it enters the wildlife trade. - Control the pathogen contaminating the environment. - Inter-species interactions: ways to reduce animal and human behaviors that increase exposure throughout the supply chain. - Implementing regulations and enforcement measures to restrict wild animal sales in live animal markets. - Improve hygiene standards and sanitation in live traditional markets to reduce the risk of zoonotic disease transmission. - Market infrastructure and layout that increase disease transmission: High population-dense structures, stacked cages, and mixing of different animal species. - Reduce probability of animals in allostatic overload throughout.
+- Reduce persistence and amplification of a pathogen once it enters the wildlife trade. - Control the pathogen contaminating the environment. - Interspecies interactions: ways to reduce animal and human behaviours that increase exposure throughout the supply chain. - Implementing regulations and enforcement measures to restrict wild animal sales in live animal markets. - Improve hygiene standards and sanitation in live traditional markets to reduce the risk of zoonotic disease transmission. - Market infrastructure and layout that increase disease transmission: High population-dense structures, stacked cages, and mixing of different animal species. - Reduce probability of animals in allostatic overload throughout .

 This module provides insights into the transformative potential of transboundary approaches to counter zoonotic spillover of high-consequence pathogens in the region.
 Recognizing that the implementation of control points cannot be achieved by a single discipline, ministry, or agency, this module emphasizes the need for collaborative efforts across the entire wild and domestic animal supply chain.
 Many global agreements and processes have been created to support domestic animal trade and minimize disease risk, while very few exist for wildlife.
-Wildlife trade often creates favorable conditions for the emergence and transmission of zoonotic diseases, leading to increased risks of epidemics at both regional and global levels.
+Wildlife trade often creates favourable conditions for the emergence and transmission of zoonotic diseases, leading to increased risks of epidemics at both regional and global levels.
 The module details solutions to address the interconnected goals of reducing biodiversity loss and sustaining public health.
-Key sections include the development of a comprehensive understanding of the concept of "transboundary" in the context of One Health, highlighting existing successful transboundary collaboration within the region, conceptualizing wildlife trade as a transboundary system in the region and advocating for a transboundary approach to regulate wildlife trade.

-Replica of illegal wildlife parts and products including rhino horns and tiger skulls on display at the Vientiane International airport to educate travelers about the illegality of buying and carrying these products.
+Replica of illegal wildlife parts and products including rhino horns and tiger skulls on display at the Vientiane International Airport to educate travellers about the illegality of buying and carrying these products.

-- Examination of the concept of "transboundary" and its application to spillover risk reduction. - Description of existing cases of transboundary collaboration to prevent spillover. - Conceptualization of the wildlife trade as a transboundary system in the region and an examination of attempts to understand and regulate the system. - Advocates for a transboundary approach to wildlife trade in Southeast Asia.
+- Examination of the concept of 'transboundary' and its application to spillover risk reduction. - Description of existing cases of transboundary collaboration to prevent spillover. - Conceptualization of the wildlife trade as a transboundary system in the region and an examination of attempts to understand and regulate the system. - Advocates for a transboundary approach to wildlife trade in Southeast Asia.

-Rodents are commonly sold in local fresh markets along with fish, frogs, various insects and vegetables in Lao PDR, such as at this organic market in Vientiane city.
+Rodents are commonly sold in local fresh markets along with fish, frogs, various insects, and vegetables in Lao PDR, such as at this organic market in Vientiane city.